 On the road from Ulaan Baatar to a ger camp

 You would think that China and Mongolia, countries with a lengthy common border and an inextricably linked history would boast at least superficial similarities but this is not the case.
-China has the Great Wall, the imperial palaces, ancient cities and centuries of recorded history.
-Apart from Ulaan Baatar however, Mongolia is a land untouched by time, untainted by humanity, and unfettered with 21st century paraphernalia.
+China has the Great Wall, imperial palaces, ancient cities and centuries of recorded history.
+Apart from Ulaan Baatar however, Mongolia is a land untouched by time, untainted by humanity, and unfettered with 21st-century paraphernalia.

 As interesting as UB is, most travelers are attracted to the gorgeous Mongolian steppe, so moving on to greener pastures…